Pascal Taskin

-Pascal-Joseph Taskin (27 July 1723 – 9 February 1793) was a Belgium-born French harpsichord and piano maker.
+Pascal-Joseph Taskin (27 July 1723 – 9 February 1793) was a Holy Roman Empire-born French harpsichord and piano maker.

 Biography

-Pascal Taskin, born in Theux near Liège, but worked in Paris for most of his life.
+Pascal Taskin, born in Theux near Liège, worked in Paris for most of his life.
 Upon his arrival in Paris, he apprenticed in the workshop of François-Étienne Blanchet II.
 Little else is known of his activity until Blanchet's death on April 27, 1766.
 In early November of that year, he became a master harpsichord maker in the guild of instrument makers and took over the Blanchet workshop, and by the end of that month, he had married Blanchet's widow.
 The continuity between the Blanchet and Taskin traditions is indicated by the note Taskin attached to his instruments until 1770: